 Not recommended (heat damage) |

-The value of diamond wire loop cutting is already recognized in both commercial and scientific settings:
+The value of endless diamond wire cutting is already recognized in both commercial and scientific settings:

 – Museum specimen preparation: The Smithsonian Institution has used wire saw technology for cutting large iron meteorites like Mundrabilla (6.1 tonnes), though historical methods used steel wire with abrasive slurry—modern diamond loops are far more efficient.